baba1andie/csbc1030/README.md

 Asignment 1 - Please refer to the instructions in Assignment1.txt for instructions on how to submit your work.

+# Following are the dependencies used in this project
-Step 1: Run the following to import express into node_modules npm init -y npm install express sequelize mysql2 body-parser npm install bcrypt jsonwebtoken npm install cookie-parser --save npm install dotenv npm install --save supertest mocha chai chai-http
+npm init -y
+npm install express sequelize mysql2 body-parser npm install bcrypt jsonwebtoken npm install cookie-parser --save npm install dotenv npm install --save supertest mocha chai chai-http

+Step 1: To import all the dependencies used npm install

 # To install eslint and prettier: (Optional)